 Dr. Dean Keith Simonton, Distiguished Professor of Psychology

 Course Goals: We will examine the history of psychology from two perspectives, namely, theory and application.
 The core question from the theoretical perspective is the extent to which the key figures and events in the history of the field can be explicated in terms of empirical findings in the metasciences, with special emphasis on the psychology of science.
-The central issue from the applied perspective is the degree that the history of psychology can provide guidance for (a) evaluating the scientific status of contemporary psychology and (b) helping researchers make high-impact
+The central issue from the applied perspective is the degree that the history of psychology can provide guidance for (a) evaluating the scientific status of contemporary psychology and (b) helping researchers make high-impact contributions to the discipline.

 Prerequisite: Graduate standing or consent of instructor.